The Tartan (Carnegie Mellon University): News

-The News section consists of the front page and two or three other pages of timely, campus-focused content covering events, accomplishments and disappointments of the student body.
-The section's semi-regular features include news analysis, personality profiles, investigative reporting, and trend reporting.
-Its regular features include news briefs, a preview of the university's lectures, featured photographs of campus events, and a weekly dose of topical statistics.
+The News section consists of the front page and two to four other pages of timely, campus-focused and Pittsburgh-focused content.
+The section's regular features include news analysis, personality profiles, investigative reporting, trend reporting, news briefs, coverage of the university's lectures and events, featured photographs, and topical statistics.

 Forum

 The Forum section is where Carnegie Mellon's campus discusses current issues.
-It contains letters to the editor, op-ed pieces, a "Leadership Perspectives" column that features input from student leaders, and articles from the campus community.
-It also contains one or more editorial pieces that are the general opinion of the Editorial Staff.
+It contains letters to the editor, op-ed pieces, and opinion-based articles from the campus community.
+It also contains one or more editorial pieces that are the general opinion of the Editorial Staff called "EdBoard".

 Science & Technology

 This section covers the school's many achievements in the fields of robotics, computer science, biology, physics, and other fields, as well as lectures and events with a technology or science slant.
 As Carnegie Mellon is a research university, The Tartan's "SciTech" section holds a special significance to the newspaper's total university coverage.
 Envisioned in 2000, the SciTech section originally ran on alternate weeks with a Business section.
 However, in 2003 the Business section was discontinued and SciTech became a weekly section of the newspaper.